-This month Hit 100 partnered with Australian Disability Enterprise's and ran community education programs as well as provided nutritious meals to people with disabilities working in various employment programs.
+Hit 100 partnered with Australian Disability Enterprise's and ran community education programs as well as provided nutritious meals to people with disabilities working in various employment programs.

 Thousands of meals have been provided to employees at Endeavour Foundation (Castle Hill and Mount Druitt), Packforce (Wetherill Park and Frenchs Forest), Avenue and Jigsaw (two social enterprises of Fighting Chance located at Botany and Frenchs Forest respectively).

-We found that most employees at these workplaces either brought their lunch from home or bought it from “fast food” mobile food trucks that visited workplaces in the local area.
+Most employees at these workplaces either brought their lunch from home or bought it from “fast food” mobile food trucks that visited workplaces in the local area.